ejp-rd-vp/DistributedAnalysisDemonstrator/scenario5.md

 :language: sparql
 ```

-A total of {glue:}`scenario5_phenofeat_count :doc: nras_notebook.ipynb` phenotypes have been found.
+A total of {glue:}`scenario5_phenofeat_count:nras_notebook.ipynb` phenotypes have been found.
 A sample of these results are shown below:

 ```{glue} scenario5_phenofeat
 :doc: nras_notebook.ipynb